 Faffing about with a call-to-action isn’t “doing CRO” – Optimising for conversions involves more than that.

 Actual CRO includes looking at heat-spots and how many people are hovering over specific areas of a website.
 It’s checking what channel the % of new users is related to.
 It’s deciding on whether to create custom landing pages per channel and advanced remarketing lists based on behavioural activity…

 If you can interpret statistics but cannot clearly convey them to a client, did the tree in the proverbial forest, even fall?

 Trailing off a list of clicks and impressions is all well and good, but then what?
 DMs know that reporting on conversion rates is standard information in any lead-gen or eCommerce campaign, they also know that without digging further to provide concise analysis, it’s useless…

 Digital marketing doesn’t mean loan-soldiering.
 A DM isn’t some phantom being huddled in a corner, spewing out numbers like Rain-man.

 So, who should be BFF’s with a DM?
-Content folk, because SEO.
-Campaign folk, because CRO.
-Developers, because tracking.
-Designers because messaging.
-Stakeholders, because reporting.
+Content folk, because of SEO.
+Campaign folk, because of CRO.
+Developers, because of tracking.
+Designers because of messaging.
+Stakeholders, because of reporting.
 And more…

 Digital marketing isn’t just PPC.
 PPC isn’t just ‘Adwords’.
 Adwords isn’t just ‘Remarketing’.
 The internet isn’t just ‘Google’.